jamesmuking5/COS20031_CTDP/README.md

 ### Script: [use_case_1.sql](use_cases/use_case_1.sql)
 This SQL script involves fetching the duration of the latest case for a given user id and property id, if available and the case is closed.

+Scenario:
+A user wants to retrieve the duration of the latest case associated with a specific user ID and property ID.
+They are interested in knowing how long the case lasted, provided it has been closed (date_closed is not null).

 1. **Create Procedure**: The script starts by creating a new stored procedure `GetCaseDuration`.
 This procedure does not take any input parameters.

 ```sql